dwavesystems/dwave-ocean-sdk/README.md

 - Sphinx version 1.6.2
 - Python version 2.7 or 3

-After making your changes but before submitting a PR, run the shell command **make** at the root of your local repo to check for errors and build a local version of the doc set in HTML for testing.
+After making your changes but before submitting a PR, run the shell command `make html` at the root of your local repo to check for errors and build a local version of the doc set in HTML for testing.
 Before running make for the first time, install Sphinx, the documentation generator, possibly using sudo: